 The Department of Interior Architecture and Design, housed in the College of Fine Arts, encompasses a CIDA accredited undergraduate curriculum and a one-year master of science (M.S.) degree or a 2-year Master of Fine Arts (MFA) degree.
-Students are exposed to design theory, history, technical skills, and participated in studio classes addressing residential and commercial spaces including health care, retail, office environments, hospitality and designs for special populations such as children, elders, and others in need of supportive spaces.
+Students are exposed to design theory, history, technical skills, and participate in studio classes addressing residential and commercial spaces including health care, retail, office environments, hospitality and designs for special populations such as children, elders, and others in need of supportive spaces.
 The CIDA accredited curriculum prepares students to work in interior design firms, as interior designers in architectural firms, or in a number of other design-related settings.

 The Department offers both Bachelor’s and Master’s programs in interior design.
-The Undergraduate Program has been fully accredited since 1975 by the Council for Interior Design Accreditation (CIDA) (formerly FIDER).
+The Undergraduate Program has been fully accredited since 1975 by the Council for Interior Design Accreditation (CIDA).
 Both the Undergraduate and Graduate Programs are accredited by the National Association of Schools of Art and Design (NASAD).
 Graduates are eligible to sit for the National Council for Interior Design Qualification Exam (NCIDQ), which is the gateway to professionalism and required for practice in many states.

 The Department’s mission is to impart our department values of human-centered design.
-We provide students the knowledge necessary to pursue careers as interior designers who create beautiful, functional and sustainable interiors that positively impact human health, safety and well-being.
+We provide students the knowledge necessary to pursue careers as interior designers who create beautiful, functional and sustainable interiors that positively impact human health, safety, and well-being.
 Through the application of evidence-based design, creative and critical thinking, students create well-designed commercial and residential spaces where people live, work and play.

 As designers, we believe that well-designed spaces have the potential to positively impact human well-being.
 As faculty, we strive to impart the following human-centered values to our students:

 The Department is housed in the William Johnston Building, on Landis Green in the heart of the FSU campus (with our main department office in 1038 WJB).
-Aside from the department and faculty offices, our facilities consist of 6 design studios, a CAD lab, print center, resource room, a public critique space, graduate lounge, seminar and lecture spaces, a gallery, a fully equipped woodworking shop, a design library and congregation spaces for our students.
+Aside from the department and faculty offices, our facilities consist of 6 design studios, a CAD lab, print center, resource room, a public critique space, graduate lounge, seminar and lecture spaces, a gallery, a fully-equipped woodworking shop, a design library and congregation spaces for our students.
 The building achieved a Gold LEED certification.
 The FSU Innovation Hub is directly across the green.